-With its elegant jewelry shops, idiosyncratic boutiques and elaborate shopping centers, San Marino is a treat for aficionados, but what really makes it stand out is its tax-free heaven reputation.
+With its elegant jewelry shops, idiosyncratic boutiques and elaborate shopping centers, San Marino is a treat for aficionados, but what really makes it stand out, however, is its tax-free heaven reputation.
 Bargain hunters flock to the cities of San Marino, Serravalle, Rovereta and Dogana for designer clothing and accessories at very good prices.
-Additionally, the Republic of San Marino is especially famous for handicrafts, pottery and for its exquisite production of stamps and coins.
+Additionally, the Republic of San Marino is especially famous for handicrafts, pottery, as well as for its exquisite production of stamps and coins.

 Food and Wine